vlajos/misspell-fixer/README.md

 ### With Docker

 In some environments the dependencies may cause some trouble.
 (Mac, Windows, older linux versions.)
-In this case use misspell-fixer from a container:
+In this case use misspell-fixer from a container.

-Pull it:
+Pull the latest version:

     $ docker pull vlajos/misspell-fixer

-Or build:
+And fix `targetdir`'s content:

-    $ docker build . -t misspell-fixer
+    $ docker run -ti --rm -v targetdir:/work misspell-fixer -frunRVD .

-Then run it:
+#### Some other different use cases, examples:

+General execution directly with docker:

     $ docker run -ti --rm -v targetdir:/work misspell-fixer arguments